HSK3+ Learners: Thoughts on LingQ?

 LingQ is just a reader tool, it’s got practically no content so you need to import your own (just like mentioned above).

-Its kind of cool to be able to see which characters/words are new to you or not, but once the novelty wears off you realise this feature doesn’t really matter (especially if you study characters via HanziHero, flashcards etc where you do have a list of known characters) and the most useful features are just the popup dictionary (available in pleco or any e-reader for that matter) and ability to analyze how much new vocabulary is in a text - your comprehention rate when searching for easy materials to read comfortably (you import texts, and as Lingq knows what vocab you know, it shows you the percentage of new/known vocab) - you can use AI to write a simple script that could do it for you in a few minutes.
+Its kind of cool to be able to see which characters/words are new to you or not, and watch the “known” counter grow, but once the novelty wears off you realise this feature doesn’t really matter (especially if you study characters via HanziHero, flashcards etc where you do have a list of known characters) and the most useful features are just the popup dictionary (available in pleco or any e-reader for that matter) and ability to analyze how much new vocabulary is in a text - your comprehention rate when searching for easy materials to read comfortably (you import texts, and as Lingq knows what vocab you know, it shows you the percentage of new/known vocab) - you can use AI to write a simple script that could do it for you in a few minutes.

 I have not used it for chinese so maybe there are some aspects that I am missing.